gkemmey/gray_matter/_posts/2019-03-11-making-a-case-for-turbolinks.md

 You know what didn't get better?
 That title input.
 An `onChange` handler to update our state with the value of the input?
 That's gross.
 And we need a state-plus-update-handler solution like that for every. single. input. any of our forms collect.

 Also, look at that `onBlur`.
 We're now responsible for syncing state after we get a response from our server.
 Before, we could submit the form and forget, so to speak.
 The server was gonna tell us where to go next.
-Now, we're responsible for making sure the view resets post-update, both by calling `refresh()` to reset our parent's state and by calling `setEditing(false)` to rest our own.
+Now, we're responsible for making sure the view resets post-update, both by calling `refresh()` to reset our parent's state and by calling `setEditing(false)` to reset our own.
 I don't love that.

 ### Routing